Candidates must score in the third decile or above.

 However, we have a duty to ensure that candidates admitted to our programmes will be eligible for registration by the GMC on graduation, and that they can practise safely in training and employment.

-If you have a disability or health condition, you should seek advice from us as early as possible and at least four weeks before 15 October of the year of application.
+If you have a disability or health condition, you should seek advice from us as early as possible through the Malta admissions team

 All medical students are offered blood-borne virus (BBV) testing, and, if appropriate, hepatitis B vaccination, on entry to medical school.
 Students declining testing or found to test positive for a BBV are not cleared to undertake Exposure-Prone Procedures (EPPs) and will be required to follow an EPP-free curriculum.